Jaydpatel01/AI-Assistant/PREMIUM.md

 ## What You Get Now (Free & Open Source)

-**Audio & Transcription**
-- Desktop audio capture - hear what's playing through your speakers
-- Local Vosk speech recognition - 100% offline, private transcription
-- Real-time transcript display
+**Screen Capture & OCR**
+- Capture your screen with one click
+- AI-powered text extraction via Gemini Vision
+- Use screen content as context for AI answers

 **AI Intelligence**
 - Google Gemini integration for AI-powered answers
-- Context-aware responses based on your transcript
+- Context-aware responses based on your screen
 - Automatic PII masking before sending to cloud

-**Screen Capture**
-- Manual screenshot with one click
-- OCR text extraction via Gemini Vision
-- Use screen content as AI context

 **Privacy & Security**
-- All audio stays on your machine
 - Session data auto-wipes on close
 - No logs, no history saved
+- Your API key, your control

 ---

 ## What's Coming in Premium

+**Desktop Audio Capture & Transcription**
+- Capture system audio (interviewer's voice from speakers)
+- Local Vosk speech recognition - 100% offline
+- Real-time transcription with speaker identification

 **Specialized AI Modes**
 - Interview mode - tailored for technical, behavioral, and HR interviews
 - Meeting mode - smart summaries and action item tracking
 - Sales mode - objection handling and closing assistance
 - Custom personas for your specific use case

-**Advanced Audio**
-- Microphone + desktop audio simultaneously
-- Speaker identification - know who said what
-- Gemini Live streaming for instant responses

 **Smart Automation**
 - Auto-answer mode - AI responds when it detects questions